 The following is a description of the valuation methodologies used for financial instruments reported at fair value.
-There have been no changes in methodologies used at June 30, 2023 and 2022.
+There have been no changes in methodologies used at June 30, 2024 and 2023.

-Corporate bonds, U.S. government obligations, and mortgage and asset backed obligations are valued at fair value based on quoted market prices for identical securities in active markets that the Foundation has the ability to access at the measurement date.
+Corporate bonds, U.S. government obligations, mutual funds and mortgage and asset backed obligations are valued at fair value based on quoted market prices for identical securities in active markets that the Foundation has the ability to access at the measurement date.